run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/pipeline.md

 |Edit|To edit all the information for the creation of a service|
 |Advance|To detail all the information about the service.
 For the fields available in the advance action, see the document [Register / Edit a service](/en-us/4biz-helium/processes/portfolio-and-catalog/use/register-a-service.html)|

+### Service Catalog

-5. The next tab is the **Services Catalog**, where we have the services which are alread live and in production.
+The next tab is the **Services Catalog**, where we have the services which are alread live and in production.
 For the list of services available, we have the same actions as in the service pipeline:

 |Action|Description|